prb112/openshift-demo/sock_shop/README.md

+Please go to https://github.com/ocp-power-demos/sock-shop-demo for the latest code.

 ### Purpose

 The purpose of this application is to use a reference microservices demo to show a real-life multiarchitecture compute.